bhauman/lein-figwheel/README.md

 As you can see with humble beginnings you can build up arbitrary functionality.

+Please see Daniel Szmulewicz's excellent [system](https://github.com/danielsz/system) which is a set of helpful [components](https://github.com/danielsz/system)

-> If you are using nREPL, launching the ClojureScript REPL
+> If you are using nREPL, launching the ClojureScript REPL requires
-> requires that you have Piggieback installed.
-Please see the section
+> that you have Piggieback installed.
+Please see the section above
-> above titled "Editor REPLs and nREPL"
+> titled "Editor REPLs and nREPL"

 > Please note that when you stop the Figwheel server, http-kit throws
 > a `java.util.concurrent.RejectedExecutionException`, this is expected